-This function gets a lot of focus by management.
-This is a very crucial function because if there were no sales, all other activities or functions are useless.
+This function gets a lot of focus from management.
+This is a crucial function because if there are no sales, all other activities or functions are useless.
 Streamlining the selling function has fast and visible fruits for the management.
-For example, a small change in the commission structure of the selling task force could lead to lot of additional sales.
+For example, a slight change in the commission structure of the selling task force could lead to a lot of additional sales.
 Additional sales have a lot of advantages like control in stock levels, better capacity utilization, lower fixed costs per unit, etc.

-Distribution costs include all kinds of expenses are incurred for distributing the products from its point of production to its customers.
+Distribution costs include all kinds of expenses are incurred for distributing the products from their point of production to their customers.
 Examples of distribution costs are as follows:

 - Transportation costs